University-of-Texas-at-Dallas-Education/.github/profile/README.md

 - Obtain the following environment specific (e.g., `dev`, `prod`) variables from the deployed backend services and AWS Console:
   - `API_BASE_URL`: The base URL for your API endpoints.
 This should be the custom API domain within the API gateway console.
-  - `CHAT_ENDPOINT`: The exported variable from the `amplify-js-<env>`` CloudFormation stack.
+  - `CHAT_ENDPOINT`: The exported variable from the `CometAI-js-<env>`` CloudFormation stack.
   - `COGNITO_CLIENT_ID`: Found in the App Client settings within the Cognito console on AWS.
   - `COGNITO_ISSUER`: The base URL for your Cognito user pool, found in the Cognito console on AWS.
   - `COGNITO_DOMAIN`: The custom Cognito domain, found in the App integration tab of the Cognito console on AWS.

-- Update the `amplify-genai-iac/<env>/terraform.tfvars` file with the newly obtained values for the respective variables.
+- Update the `CometAI-genai-iac/<env>/terraform.tfvars` file with the newly obtained values for the respective variables.

-- Apply the updated Terraform configuration by running `terraform apply` within the `amplify-genai-iac/<env>` project directory.
+- Apply the updated Terraform configuration by running `terraform apply` within the `CometAI-genai-iac/<env>` project directory.

 Additionally, certain secrets must be updated manually in the AWS Secrets Manager or via AWS CLI:

-- Navigate to the AWS Secrets Manager and locate the secret named `amplify-app-secrets`.
+- Navigate to the AWS Secrets Manager and locate the secret named `CometAI-app-secrets`.
 - Manually update the following secret values:
   - `COGNITO_CLIENT_SECRET`: Can be found in the App Client settings within the Cognito console in AWS.
   - `NEXTAUTH_SECRET`: Generate a new random secret for NextAuth.